What Is a Gallon Anyway

 Gardening and Outdoor Tasks

 Fertilizer and pesticide labels often list application rates in ounces per gallon of water.
-Also, if the directions say “mix 2 oz per gallon” and your backpack sprayer holds 3 gallons, you need 6 oz total.
+If the directions say “mix 2 oz per gallon” and your backpack sprayer holds 3 gallons, you need 6 oz total.
 Since 64 oz is half a gallon, you can visualize that 6 oz is roughly one‑tenth of that half‑gallon mark — easy to measure with a marked cup or even a tablespoon (2 tbsp = 1 oz).

 Beverage Planning